simoncozens/simoncozens.github.io/_posts/2021-04-08-nastaliq-autokerning.md

 So we can make one kern for a pair of glyphs (and by iteration we can create a kern table for all relevant pairs) *if* we know the third variable, the height of the left-hand glyph.
 Let's assume, again by magic, that we have at our disposal *all* of the kern tables, one table for each of the heights that we're going to need.
 We have a kern table which applies at height=172 and a kern table which applies at height=613 units, and every other height of every possible word.

 Now *all we need to do*, right, is just need to compute the height of every single possible word, and create a contextual chaining rule which dispatches to the appropriate kern table.
+Easy!

 Again, let's break this down into two subproblems.

 What is the "height" of the left glyph in a pair, that is, the height of the initial (rightmost) glyph in a sequence?
 From the picture below, we can see that we just *sum* the rise - the distance between exit and entry anchors - for all of the glyphs in the sequence after the initial glyph.